slowernews/wisdom-tldr/README.md

 > *'Disarm and infuriate with the mirror effect.' -- Robert Greene (44th law of power)*

-> *'Play a sucker to catch a sucker - seem dumber than your mark.' -- Robert Greene (21st law of power)*

 > *'Being pacifist in face of wolves is the source of endless tragedy.'*